How can I minimise the cost of my plan?

 - 2. Understand data usage trends

 Understanding the trends in data usage can also help you get a grip on your spend.
-Mobile data usage is set to grow rapidly by 2020, and telcos are banking on this demand. iPhone users account for 80% of the top 10% of heavy data users, so iOS customers should really be mindful of data usage trends.
+Mobile data usage grew rapidly in 2020, and telcos are banking on this demand. iPhone users account for 80% of the top 10% of heavy data users, so iOS customers should really be mindful of data usage trends.
 Data streamers should also be mindful of trends — a typical user can use around 3GB per hour to stream videos, and 3GB per day streaming music.
 But the good news is that the cost of data is falling pretty fast in Australia, so take advantage of that trend.

 - 3. Know your roaming and international needs